Balekian Hayes P.L.L.C. - Logo

 Millennials expect a quality product coupled with excellent customer service

 Millennials will be more inclined to hire representation that is collaborative and is willing to join their team.
 This can be easily established by using a client portal to share important legal documents or by keeping communication open with the client well in advance of deadlines to discuss strategy and options.
 What matters most to millennials is that their lawyer is willing to include them in the process.
 Millennials also expect the convenience of communicating from their keyboard to schedule appointments, pay invoices and get updates online.
-We as attorneys must adapt to the changes headed our way and have the necessary technology available to support the demands of the Millennials’ busy life.
+We, as divorce attorneys, must adapt to the changes headed our way and have the necessary technology available to support the demands of the Millennials’ busy lives.

 By the end of this year, the millennial population in the United States alone is expected to reach 73 million with many millennials moving to Texas.
 This growing demographic will shape the way family law attorneys serve their clients for years to come.

-Kris Balekian Hayes has more than 15 years of experience practicing family law.
-She is licensed to practice law in Texas, Oklahoma, Missouri and Georgia and is a credentialed mediator in all civil, family and CPS matters.
-Today she serves as managing partner at [nap_names id=”FIRM-NAME-2″] based in Dallas, TX.
+Kris Balekian Hayes has more than 15 years of experience in family law.
+She is licensed to practice law in Texas, Oklahoma, Missouri, and Georgia and is a credentialed mediator in all civil, family, and CPS matters.
+Today, she serves as managing partner at Balekian Hayes, PLLC, based in Dallas, TX.

 Contact Us